 Our fees and funding section provides information and advice on money matters.

 Textbooks will need to be purchased by students at an approximate cost of £200 per year for this three-year degree course.
-Fees do not include travel to and from the University.
 Students who need to re-sit a module abroad because they are unable to return to the UK will be subject to extra costs of £100 per module.
 You will also need suitable accommodation for at least 44 weeks of the first year.

 As part of your law course there is the option of up to two summer internships depending on availability.
 This may incur extra costs for rent and living expenses, travel to and from interviews and to your place of work.
 You may need to buy new clothes when you begin your internship.